drduh/PC-Engines-APU-Router-Guide/README.md

 Press `Control-X` to continue booting.
 You should see verbose boot messages appear on the screen.

-To make this fix permanent later, edit `/etc/default/grub` and replace `quiet` with `nomodeset console=ttyS0,115200n8`, then run `sudo update-grub`

 **Note** If you get an error like, `Alert! /dev/sdX1 does not exist dropping to shell` and are dropped to an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.

 # First login

-At the console prompt, log in, then escalate to root and install updates, and any necessary software:
+At the console prompt, log in, then escalate to root and install updates, and any necessary or optional software:

 ```
 $ su
 # apt-get update
 # apt-get upgrade
+# apt-get install -y \
+  sudo ssh tmux lsof vim zsh tcpdump \
+  dnsmasq privoxy hostapd \
-# apt-get install tmux lsof vim zsh tcpdump iptables iptables-persistent sudo ssh curl dnsutils ntp make autoconf gcc gnupg gnupg-curl
+  iptables iptables-persistent curl dnsutils ntp net-tools \
+  make autoconf gcc gnupg ca-certificates apt-transport-https \
+  man-db xclip screen minicom jmtpfs file feh scrot htop lshw
 ```

+Update grub to use `nomodeset` from the previous step by editing `/etc/default/grub` and replacing `quiet` with `nomodeset console=ttyS0,115200n8`.
+Then run `sudo update-grub` to generate the GRUB configuration file.

 If you'd like to enable "password-less" `sudo`, type `EDITOR=vi visudo` as the root user, and below the line: